Bernard-AI4PH/Random_Forest_Analysis/README.md

 # Dataset

-The [Can Path Student Dataset](https://canpath.ca/student-dataset/) was used  to perform a matching analysis.
+The [Can Path Student Dataset](https://canpath.ca/student-dataset/) was used  to perform a Random Forest Analysis.
 The dataset has already been cleaned using [Multivariate Imputation by Chained Equations](https://www.rdocumentation.org/packages/mice/versions/3.17.0/topics/mice) method to handle missing data.

 The data has 41187 observation and 93 columns after cleaning.